Cookie Stamps – How to Make Lemon Cookies with Video

 - Let the cookies cool completely before you begin decorating.

 - Fill each section of the fruit with the appropriate colored royal icing.

-- Place the cookie in front of a fan to help the icing dry shiny.
+- Place the cookie in front of a fan to help the icing dry with a shine.

 How to Make LemonCookies with Cookie Stamps Video: